nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Pros: May be easier to increase navigability.
     * Cons: May increase code complexity due to filtering the respective tasks.

+### Linking to students

+#### Implementation

+The Link feature is facilitated by the `LinkCommand` class, as well as the `BiDirectionalMap` class.
+As its name suggests, the `BiDirectionalMap` is a class that contains two maps, a "Forward" map and a "Reverse" map.
+The "Forward" map maps keys to values, and the "Reverse" map maps the values back to the keys.
+This allows us to hold both a mapping of `Person` to `Lesson` and `Lesson` to `Person` at the same time.
+The `BiDirectionalMap` class exposes a few useful methods such as `addMapping`, `removeMapping`, `get` and `getReversed` that help to manipulate both maps at once.

+The Link Command supports two different commands depending on the current State:
+- In either state, the command `link` allows linking of any specified student to any specified lesson
+- When in the ___STUDENTS list___ and a student is selected via `show INDEX`, the `linkTo` command allows linking of the selected student to any specified lesson
+- When in the ___SCHEDULE list___ and a lesson is selected via `show INDEX`, the `linkTo` command allows linking of the selected lesson to any specified student

+When a user successfully runs either one of these commands, the app gets the relevant `Person` and the relevant `Lesson` from the `ModelManager`.
+A check to ensure the entered Student and Lesson exists and that they are not already linked is carried out.

+Then, `BiDirectionalMap#addMapping()` is called to create a map between the student and lesson.

+#### Design considerations
+**Aspect: How the mapping of students to lessons should be handled**
+* **Alternative 1:**: Store the lessons that a student has in the `Person` class as an `ArrayList<Lesson>`
+  * Pros
+    * Easy to implement
+  * Cons
+    * Hard to implement reverse navigation (from lesson to student).<br/>
+    * Hard to prevent stale data.
+Suppose a lesson name is updated, which means the app will have to traverse each student's lessons and make sure to update the correct lesson.
+There needs to be sufficient conflict checking too.
+This increases code complexity.
+* **Alternative 2 (current choice)**: Use a bidirectional map that links a student to lessons while also linking a lesson to a student
+  * Pros
+    * Allows for bidirectional navigation and easy updating
+  * Cons
+    * Requires more code to implement the updating of both maps.
+    * Serializing and deserializing requires a longer method to parse and generate both maps.

 --------------------------------------------------------------------------------------------------------------------

 <div style="page-break-after: always;"></div>